-By « Agenda Culturel Bordeaux et Alentours (Upcoming cultural events in and near Bordeaux)
+By Agenda Culturel Bordeaux et Alentours (Upcoming cultural events in and near Bordeaux)

 Boasting more than 36,000 members, ‘Agenda Culturel Bordeaux et Alentours’ is a group run by a bunch of people passionate about their city, but also about all kinds of cultural events.
 Museums, exhibitions, concert halls… The community provides its members with a host of addresses, but recommends five not-to-be-missed places.

 Erected at the end of the 18th century in the neoclassical style, this building is renowned for the splendor of its facade.
-The interior too is a feast for the eye, starting with an awe-inspiring staircase.
+The interior is also a feast for the eye, starting with an awe-inspiring staircase.
 Guided tours allow visitors to discover the hidden aspects and history of this iconic place.
-The stage, which occupies a third of the building’s surface, provides a perfect backdrop for operas, ballets and live performances.
+The stage, which occupies a third of the building’s surface, provides a perfect backdrop for operas, ballets, and live performances.
 The theater’s state-of-the-art technologies make it possible to create outstanding sound effects.

 Located on the right bank of the Garonne River, these former military barracks stretching over about 20,000 sq. m have become one of the most sought-after alternative venues in the city of Bordeaux.
-Inside these ecologically renovated buildings, Darwin dedicates its activity to economic cooperation, the ecological transition and social entrepreneurship: shared offices, social retail concepts, spaces for the expression of graffiti artists, skatepark, yacht club, urban farm, repair center…
+Inside these ecologically renovated buildings, Darwin dedicates its activity to economic cooperation, the ecological transition and social entrepreneurship: shared offices, social retail concepts, spaces for graffiti artists, skatepark, yacht club, urban farm, repair center…